holochain/holochain/docs/specs/src/hwp_4_formal.md

 #### The Conductor

 Much of the discussion below is from the perspective of a single DNA, which is the core unit in Holochain that provides a set of integrity guarantees for binding agents together into a single social context.
 However, Holochain can also be seen as micro-service provider, with each DNA providing one micro-service.
 From this perspective, a Holochain node is a running process that manages many connections to many DNAs simultaneously, from user interfaces initiating actions, from other nodes sharing a subset of identical DNAs, and from cells within the same node sharing the same agent ID but bound to different DNAs.
 Thus, we call a Holochain node the **Conductor** as it manages the information flows from "outside" (UI calls and calls from other local cells) and from "inside" (network interactions) as they flow into and out of the may DNA instances running code.
-This term was chosen as it suggests the feel of musical cordination of a group, as well as the conduit of an electrical flow.
+This term was chosen as it suggests the feel of musical coordination of a group, as well as the conduit of an electrical flow.
 Please see the [Implementation Spec (Appendix A)](hwp_A_implementation_spec.md) for a more detailed on how a complete Holochain Conductor must be built.

 ## Integrity Guarantees

 Within the context of the Basic Assumptions and the System Architecture both described above, the Holochain system makes the following specific integrity guarantees for a given Holochain DNA and network:

-1. **State:** Agents' actions are unambiguiously ordered from any given action back to genesis, unforgeable, non-repudiable, and immutable (accomplished via local hash chains called a Source Chain, because all data within the network is sourced from these chains.)
+1. **State:** Agents' actions are unambiguously ordered from any given action back to genesis, unforgeable, non-repudiable, and immutable (accomplished via local hash chains called a Source Chain, because all data within the network is sourced from these chains.)
 2. **Self-Validating Data:** Because all DHT data is stored at the hash of its content, if the data returned from a request does not hash to the address you requested, you know you've received altered data.
 3. **Self-Validating Keys:** Agents declare their address on the network as their public key, and key rotation is subject to rules defined by the agent and enforced by their peers.
 Peers can confirm any published data or remote call is valid by checking the signature using the from address as the public key.
 4. **Termination of Execution:** No node can be coerced into infinite loops by non-terminating application code in either remote zome call or validation callbacks.
 Holochain uses WASM metering to guarantee a maximum execution budget to address the the Halting Problem.
 5. **Deterministic Validation:** Ensure that only deterministic behaviors (ones that will always get the same result no matter who calls them on what computer) are available in validation functions.
-An interim result of "missing dependency" is also acceptable, but final evaluation of valid/invalid status for each datum must be consistent across all nodes and all timespans.
+An interim result of "missing dependency" is also acceptable, but final evaluation of valid/invalid status for each datum must be consistent across all nodes and all time spans.
 6. **Strong Eventual Consistency:** Despite network partitions, all nodes who are authorities for a given DHT address (or become one at any point) will eventually converge to the same state for data at that address.
 This is ensured by the DHT functioning as a conflict-free replicated data type (CRDT).
 8. **"0 of N" Trust Model:** Holochain is immune to "majority attacks" because any node can always validate data for themselves independent of what any other nodes say.
 See this [Levels of Trust Diagram](https://miro.medium.com/max/1248/0*k3o00pQovnOWRwtA)
-9. **Data Model Scalability:** Because of the overlapping sharding scheme of DHT storage and valdiation, the total computing power and overall throughput for an application scales linearly as more users join the app.
+9. **Data Model Scalability:** Because of the overlapping sharding scheme of DHT storage and validation, the total computing power and overall throughput for an application scales linearly as more users join the app.
 10. **Atomic Zome Calls:** Multiple writes in a single zome call will all be committed in a single SQL transaction or all fail together.
 If they fail the zome call, they will report an error to the caller and the writes will be rolled back.

 ## Source Chain: Formal State Model